Northleaze School has 194 panels with a peak output of 49.9kW.

 Small Schemes performing well

 The three small schemes have all performed well since starting operation at the end of 2015.
-Up to the end of June 2017 the three schemes had generated 88,742Wh of electricity and saved 46.5 tonnes of CO2.
-Overall the schemes are generating 8.6% above predicted despite some dull months in the past year.
+In addition we have recently commissioned a 194kw roof scheme at Churchill Academy, and generation from this site will be included in these figures from now on.
+Up to the end of September 2019 the four schemes had generated 404,583 kWh of electricity and saved 212 tonnes of CO2.
+Overall the schemes are generating around 9% above predicted despite some dull months in the past year.

 The charts below show the performance of the schemes against predicted.